ThadeuConstantino/LSW-Djordje/README.md

 # LSW-Djordje
-Interview

 LSW Documentation:
-First of all, I would like to thank you for the opportunity to participate in this selection process and hope to meet the company's expectations.

 For this project, I decided to use different techniques to show different skills.
 In order to organize the character's data and the enemies I used Scriptable Objects, which facilitates the organization and is a technique widely used in the games industry.